dputhier/pygtftk/docs/source/annotation.rst

 intron_sizes
 ~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Add a new key to transcript features containing a comma separated list of intron sizes.
+**Description:** Add a new key to transcript features containing a comma-separated list of intron sizes.

 **Example:**